 Digital Nomads + Architecture: 9 Tips for Running a Practice on the Road

-There aren’t many Architects I know who do not love to travel, and I’ve always felt the two things are intrinsically linked.
+Digital Nomads in architecture: There aren’t many architects I know who do not love to travel, and I’ve always felt the two things are intrinsically linked.
 Maybe it’s our constant quest for visual inspiration and new ideas, or perhaps our fascination for how people live their lives and how wildly that varies from border to border, and the impact that has on our physical environments.

 by Chris Barnes